Things to do

 Distance: 500m one way

-Details: this walk starts 290m along the Shelly Cove trail and leads to a number of World War II gun emplacements and a searchlight station on Cape Pallarenda headland.
-The trail offers sweeping views of Townsville and Magnetic Island.
-Trail users can return the way they came.
+Details: this walk starts 290m along the Shelly Cove trail and leads up to a number of World War II gun emplacements and a searchlight station on Cape Pallarenda headland.
+Experience sweeping views of Townsville and Magnetic Island, return the way you came.

 Under the Radar trail (UTR)